History of the Jews in Kingston upon Hull: Meeting need

 Living in a major port, Hull's Jewish community has a history of charity both to residents, and to transient and settling immigrants.
 The Philanthropic Society of 1848 was early among many voluntary agencies, running soup kitchens and clothing shelters, giving financial relief to indigents and travellers.
 In 1854 there was a collection for poor Jews in Palestine, and women were aided by the Ladies Hebrew Benevolent Society of 1861.
 In 1869, general subscription funds were initiated for destitute, sick, and dying immigrants, and for the resident poor in winter.
 In the twentieth century, other groups included Hull Jewish Blind Society and an Orphan Aid Society.

-Various charities had merged as the Hull Hebrew Board of Guardians in 1880, which then had 1,646 recipients.
+Various charities had merged into the Hull Hebrew Board of Guardians in 1880, which then had 1,646 recipients.
 A hundred years or so later it was renamed Hull Jewish Care, with an elders home on Anlaby Road from the 1950s until 2013.
-In 1909 John Symons had left £20,000 to establish a home for incurables and the poor of Hull (see List of Jews from Kingston upon Hull, Civic leaders).
-Charles Jacobs, and his son Lord Mayor AK Jacobs (see List of Jews from Kingston upon Hull, Civic leaders), created by bequest the Jacobs Homes for the elderly, on Askew Avenue.
+In 1909 John Symons had left £20,000 to establish a home for incurables and the poor of Hull.
+Charles Jacobs, and his son Lord Mayor AK Jacobs, created by bequest the Jacobs Homes for the elderly, on Askew Avenue.